chuanconggao/PrefixSpan-py/README.md

 #  (2, [1, 3, 4])]
 ```

-# Custom Key Function and Custom Filter Function
+# Custom Key Function

-- For both frequent and top-k algorithms, a custom key function `key=lambda patt, matches: ...` can be applied, where `patt` is the current pattern and `matches` is the current list of matching sequence (ID, position) tuples.
+For both frequent and top-k algorithms, a custom key function `key=lambda patt, matches: ...` can be applied, where `patt` is the current pattern and `matches` is the current list of matching sequence (ID, position) tuples.

 - In default, `len(matches)` is used denoting the support of current pattern.

 - Alternatively, any anti-monotone function can be used.
 As an example, `sum(len(db[i]) for i in matches)` can be used to find the satisfying patterns according to the number of matched items.

 ```python
 print(ps.topk(5, key=lambda patt, matches: sum(len(db[i]) for i, _ in matches)))